In today’s world of digital abundance your business website needs to work extra hard to gain the confidence of those who visit it.

 You want readers to devour your stuff, keep coming back, link to you, feel convinced and be converted into a happy customer?

-This is why it’s important to aim to publish excellent quality human sounding blog content rather than quantities of generic encyclopedia fluff.
+This is why it’s important to aim to publish excellent quality human sounding blog content rather than quantities of generic encyclopaedia fluff.

-Website content should fulfill some or all of the following criteria:
+Website content should fulfil some or all of the following criteria:

 - Useful